-Lucky you are if you come across a tree-kangaroo in the forest and actually get to see it!
+Consider yourself lucky if you come across a tree-kangaroo in the forest and actually get to see it.
 Often, the only evidence of a tree-kangaroo's presence is the sudden crash of leaves and branches followed by a thud as the very shy tree-kangaroo jumps from its lofty hiding spot and flees into the bush.
 Some tree-kangaroo sightings are simply that of a long, brown furry tail disappearing into the undergrowth.
 Or a small brown lump high in the treetops.

 The Wet Tropics is home to Lumholtz's and Bennett's tree-kangaroos.
 Both stand no more than 60cm tall, but their tails are almost a metre long.
 They spend most of their time in the tree canopy feeding on leaves and fruits.

-Lumholtz's tree-kangaroo (Dendrolagus lumholtzi) occurs mostly at high altitudes between Kirrama in the southern Wet Tropics to the Daintree River in the northern Wet Tropics.
-A generally solitary animal, small groups of up to four can sometimes be seen.
-A single young is produced and there appears to be no specific breeding season.
-It is nocturnal and spends the day crouched on a branch, sleeping.
+Lumholtz's tree-kangaroo (Dendrolagus lumholtzi) occurs mostly at high altitudes between Kirrama, in the southern Wet Tropics to the Daintree River, in the northern Wet Tropics.
+A generally solitary animal, small groups of up-to-four can sometimes be seen.
+Females give birth to one offspring at a time and there appears to be no specific breeding season.
+The smallest of the 14 tree kangaroo species, it is nocturnal and spends the day crouched on a branch, sleeping.

 A little larger than Lumholtz's tree-kangaroo is Bennett's tree-kangaroo (Dendrolagus bennettianus).
 It resides at high and low altitudes north of the Daintree River in an area of only about 70km by 50km.